 Employers run payroll at different frequencies and with different methods while quarterly reports submitted to the Illinois Department of Revenue allow for consistent reporting across all employers.

-Yes, if they have wages allocable to Illinois.
+Yes, if they have wages allocable to Illinois and are otherwise eligible to open an Individual Retirement Account (IRA).

-Yes, if they work for an employer for more than 60 days, which is the window for employers to enroll new hires in the program.
-If they work for less than 60 days, the employer will not need to enroll them.
+Yes, if they work for an employer for more than 60 days, which is the window for employers to enroll new hires in the program and for employees to go through the 30-day decision period.
+If they work for fewer than 60 days, the employer will not need to enroll them.

-Yes, a worker with Illinois wages can choose to self-enroll in the program.
+Yes, a worker with Illinois wages who is otherwise eligible to open an Individual Retirement Account (IRA) can choose to self-enroll in the program, which can be done by visiting saver.ilsecurechoice.com.

-If your business is already sponsoring a qualified retirement plan, then your business is not required to facilitate Illinois Secure Choice.
-Employees can choose to self-enroll in the program if they would like but you are not required to facilitate payroll deductions for those employees.
+If your business is already sponsoring or contributing to a qualified retirement plan, then your business is not required to facilitate Illinois Secure Choice.
+Employees can choose to self-enroll in the Program if they would like but you are not required to facilitate payroll deductions for those employees.

 Yes, if they are considered employees for tax purposes.

-The employee count from the previous calendar year’s withholding income tax returns filed to the Illinois Department of Revenue is the relevant employee count.
-Private-sector employers that had at least five employees in every quarter of the previous year and that have been in business for at least two years must offer their own qualified retirement plan or facilitate Illinois Secure Choice.
-If in the current year, your employee count has dropped, please contact Client Services at clientservices@ilsecurechoice.com or (855) 650-6913 to discuss your situation.
+The employee counts from the previous calendar year’s withholding income tax returns filed to the Illinois Department of Revenue are the relevant employee counts.
+Private-sector employers that had at least 5 employees in every quarter of the previous year and that have been in business for at least two years must offer or contribute to a qualified retirement plan or facilitate Illinois Secure Choice.
+If in the current year, your employee count has dropped below 5, please contact Client Services at clientservices@ilsecurechoice.com or (855) 650-6913 to discuss your situation.

 No. You do not need to facilitate the program for full-time students in work-study programs.

-No. Payroll deduction IRAs are not qualified retirement plans as defined by either federal or Illinois state statutes.
+No. Payroll deduction IRAs are not qualified retirement plans as defined by either federal or Illinois statutes

 Yes.
-Business owners or shareholders can participate if they are considered employees for tax purposes.
+Business owners or shareholders should be included if they are considered employees for tax purposes and are otherwise eligible to open an Individual Retirement Account (IRA).

-No. If you offer an employer-sponsored retirement plan to any of your employees, you will not need to facilitate Illinois Secure Choice.
+No. If you offer or contribute to a qualified retirement plan for any of your employees, you do not need to facilitate Illinois Secure Choice.

-No. If you offer an employer-sponsored retirement plan to any of your employees, you will not need to facilitate Illinois Secure Choice.
+No. If you offer or contribute to a qualified retirement plan for any of your employees, you do not need to facilitate Illinois Secure Choice.

-Yes, any business that has been in business for more than two years and that had five or more Illinois employees in each quarter of the previous calendar year will need to facilitate the Illinois Secure Choice program for its employees.
-Employers that do not comply with the requirement will be subject to enforcement, including financial penalties.
+Yes, any non-governmental business or organization that has been in operation for at least two years and that had 5 or more Illinois employees in every quarter of the previous calendar year will need to facilitate the Illinois Secure Choice program for its employees if it is not offering or contributing to a qualified retirement plan.
+Employers who do not comply with the Illinois Secure Choice Savings Program Act may be subject to fines and penalties as described in 820 ILCS 80/85.

 Please reference the Illinois Secure Choice Savings Program Act (820 ILCS 80/) for the definitions.